-- Wash and soak in water during the night rice, lentils, and fenugreek seeds.
+- Wash and soak in water during the night with rice, lentils, and fenugreek seeds.

 - Wash and soak flaked rice for at least 30 minutes before making paste in a minimum amount of water.

-- Remove all of the ingredients from the extra water and conserve the water for use.
+- Remove all ingredients from the extra water and conserve the water for use.
 Mix rice, lentils, rice flaked, and fenugreek in the blender to create a smooth paste.
 If required, add small amounts of the reserved water.
-Don’t make a tiny dough.
+Don’t make a little dough.

 - In a wide bowl, move the paste.
-Fill the mixture with salt, cover the bowl, and let ferment for at least 6 – 8 hours.
-It is suggested fermenting the batter 8 hours to get a fluffy and crispy dosa,
+Fill the mixture with salt, cover the bowl, and let ferment for 6 – 8 hours.
+It is suggested to ferment the batter for 8 hours to get a fluffy and crispy dosa,

 - In the middle of warm Tawa, take the batter into a wide bat and pour.
 Spread the batter to the edges by circular motions on the bottom of the ladle.